WeiDUorg/weidu/README-WeiDU-Changes.txt

+Version 235:
+  * Fix an elusive, semi-random bug during biffing.
+Thanks to tuxr for tracking this problem down.

 Version 234:
   * New strings are correctly added during the first run on BGEE.
   * More detailed error message for a particular class of error.